 It is a common belief that a properly executed will and testament ensures the proper distribution of an estate when a testator dies.
 However, there may be additional considerations during the administration of a probate, which is the legal process that occurs after a death.
 Some of the common tasks involved in probate administration include proving the validity of the will, identifying the property, notifying creditors, and dividing and distributing assets.

-One of the first steps in probate administration in Tennessee is for the executor of a will to obtain “letters of administration,” which give that individual the authority to administer assets under the estate.
+One of the first steps in probate administration in Tennessee is for the executor of a will to obtain “Letters Testamentary,” which give that individual the authority to administer assets under the estate.
 In addition, there are certain family and homestead allowances that take place at the initiation of probate.
 State laws give a surviving spouse or children specific property rights.

 Aside from those allowances, the executor, or personal representative, must make certain reports to the probate court within a specific timeframe.
 The executor must inventory and file a report of all of the assets that must be probated, within 60 days of being appointed.
 The executor must also notify all beneficiaries who are entitled to inherit estate assets.
 At that point, any liens, taxes, or debts must be paid from the estate assets.
 After all these steps are taken, the estate assets may be disbursed to the beneficiaries of the will.

 Probate litigation occurs when a situation arises that requires involvement by the probate court in order to be resolved.
 After a loved one is gone, questions may arise about the estate.
 Some of the beneficiaries are concerned that something just isn’t right with the will or a trust.
 Litigation may be needed to sort out the dispute.